 As Kingdom citizens, we must stay vigilant and on guard.
 1 Peter 5:8 (ESV) reminds us: “Be sober-minded; be watchful.
 Your adversary the devil prowls around like a roaring lion, seeking someone to devour.”

-As we approach the summer months, it is imperative that we do not disconnect from God.
+As we enjoy the summer months, it is imperative that we do not disconnect from God.

-Here are three simple ways I have learned to stay connected:
+Here are 3 simple ways I have learned to stay connected:

 Make a decision to get up early and put God first in your day (Psalm 63:1)!
 There have been many times in my life I have said that I am putting God first, only to find that the first thing I did in the morning was look at my phone, check my email, or browse social media.
 I had to get real with myself and do a self-evaluation.

 I recognized that my walk needed to line up with my talk.
 I had to change my daily routine, put God first, and make Him a priority over everything – over my spouse, over my children, and over my prideful need to ‘stay in the know’ online.
 I found that waking up early allowed me to establish a quiet time with God.
 Before the activity of the day, I was able to find peace in God’s presence and direction for my day.